Flourless Chocolate Cupcakes

 Combine almond meal, naked chocolat and baking powder.

-Add the eggs, oil, milk and honey then mix well to form a smooth batter.
+Add the eggs, oil, vanilla, milk and honey then mix well to form a smooth batter.

 Spoon into 12 small individual cupcake tins.